mrtoxas/parcel-starter-boilerplate/README.md

 1. Clone the repo: `git clone https://github.com/mrtoxas/parcel-starter-boilerplate`
 2. Go to your project folder from your terminal: `cd parcel-starter-boilerplate`
-3. Install dependencies:
+3. Install dependencies: `yarn install`
-   - Using npm: `npm install`
-   - Using yarn: `yarn install`
-4. After installation, run:
+4. After installation, run: `yarn start`
-   - Using npm: `npm run start`
-   - Using yarn: `yarn start`
 5. It will open your browser: [http://localhost:1234](http://localhost:1234)

 ## Build

-To build the project, run:
+To build the project, run: `yarn build`

-- Using npm: `npm run build`
-- Using yarn: `yarn build`

 After running the build command, the 'dist' directory will be created in the root directory of your project.

 ## Other scripts

-To run these scripts, use `npm run script_name` or `yarn script_name`:
+To run these scripts, use `yarn script_name`:

 - `clear`: Deleting temporary files and directories.
 - `fix:all`: Running scripts to fix syntax and style errors in code.